Finance & Tax Consultants

 4. Payroll Tax

-Payroll tax is a state tax that applies to wages paid to employees.
-Small businesses with annual payroll below a certain threshold are exempt from payroll tax, but those that exceed the threshold must register and pay the Tax.
+Payroll tax is a state or territory tax that applies to wages paid to employees, not a federal ATO tax.
+Small businesses with annual payroll below the relevant state's tax-free threshold are exempt, but those that exceed it must register and pay the tax to their state or territory revenue office.

 5. Superannuation

 Superannuation is like a savings account for retirement that bosses have to pay for their employees.
-The current contribution rate is 11% of an employee’s ordinary time earnings (OTE), and this may increase in the years to come.
+The current contribution rate is 12% of an employee’s ordinary time earnings (OTE), effective from 1 July 2025 and the final scheduled increase under current law.

 And, if you’re a small business owner, you need to ensure you’re paying up!
 It’s like being the cool parent that sets aside money for their child’s future.
 So, remember that superannuation is like a little added benefit you owe your employees that’ll pay off big time down the road!